-JWST NIRCam Wide Field Slitless Spectroscopy observations yield spectra from sources within a field of view that varies with the filter and grism selected.
+JWST NIRCam wide field slitless spectroscopy observations yield spectra from sources within a field of view that varies with the selected filter and grism.

 The effective field of view of the NIRCam wide field slitless spectroscopy (WFSS) mode varies with the cross filter used in combination with the grism.
 At 3.95 µm, light is undeviated by the grisms, appearing in the same location on the detector as it would for imaging observations.
 At other wavelengths, the grisms disperse light by 1 nm/pixel along detector rows for Grism R and columns for Grism C. Thus, depending on the location of the source and the grism used, some (or all) of the spectrum may fall on the detector pixels, while the rest (or all) may be lost.

-The following areas on the sky are defined for an WFSS observation with a given filter and grism:
+The following areas on the sky are defined for a WFSS observation with a given filter and grism: